binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

   * Etc
 * Taking the confidential business and client information from the "Starting with the 30,000' view" chapter, here we can concretise these concepts into forms such as:
   * Email, Web, Data-store servers and of course the data on them.
   * You could even stretch this to individuals PCs and other devices which may be carrying this sort of confidential information on them.
-Mobile devices are a huge risk for example (covered in the [Mobile](#mobile) chapter)
+Mobile devices are a huge risk for example (covered in the Mobile chapter of [Fascicle 2](https://leanpub.com/holistic-infosec-for-web-developers-fascicle2-mobile-iot))

 This is probably an incomplete list for your domain.
 I have given you a start.
 Put your thinking cap on and populate the rest, or come back to it as additional assets enter your mind.

 ## 2. SSM Identify Risks
-Go through same process as we did at the [top level](#identify-risks), but for your VPS(s).
+Go through same process as we did at the top level in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), but for your VPS(s).

 * [MS Host Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_007)
 * [MS Securing Your Web Server](https://msdn.microsoft.com/en-us/library/ff648653.aspx) This is Windows specific, but does offer some insight into technology agnostic risks and countermeasures.